 Shout (Bowie): this track, built around samples from 'Fashion', was released on 12" (Nebula NEBT038) in two versionsOriginal Mix and Phazon Dub.
 A US promo 12" (Spirit Recordings SOLARIS007) included the Ziggy Free Instrumental.
 The Original Mix later was reissued on Club Bowie; an in-house promo CDR of this compilation included both the Original Mix and Phazon Dub.

 Silver Treetop School For Boys (Bowie): demoed in 1967 and long believed to be lost.
 An Essex Music acetate was offered in 2004 on eBay, but was not sold.
 A recording of this poor-quality acetate now circulates among collectors.
-An acetate with a second version (in much better quality) exists but does not circulate.
+An acetate with a second version (in much better quality) was sold in 2021 at Wessex Auction Rooms.
 The 2012 Riot Squad compilation The Last Chapter: Mods & Sods contains two versions ('Silver Tree Top Jam' and 'Silver Tree Top - School for Boy's'), probably recorded at rehearsals, but these do not feature David on lead vocals.
 The Toy Soldier EP (Acid Jazz AJX329S) contains a 1'53" excerpt of the 'Silver Tree Top Jam', now properly titled 'Silver Treetop School For Boys'.

 Sister Midnight (Bowie/Pop/Alomar): before being released on Iggy Pop's The Idiot, 'Sister Midnight' was performed live occasionally on Bowie's 1976 Station To Station tour.
 Live versions can be found on the Vancouver Rehearsals (Haunting KCS 8993) LP or the Transition (GEMA BOW 007) CD, and on One Magical Moment (Magsta DB 76).
 Revived unexpectedly for a handful of dates of the 2003/04 Reality tour.
 Released on the A Reality Tour 2CD/DVD; a video from the Isle of Wight Festival (13-06-04) is available exclusively through iTunes.